mjfactor/doc-talk/.github/instructions/process.instructions.md

 Use context7 to fetch context for specific libraries and frameworks.
 I'm using Better Auth to manage authentication.
 I'm using pnpm to manage my packages.
+The name of the database in dbcode is 'doc-talk'.
+Use mcp server to access the database.